This is a complete guide to creating SEO content.

 A few months later, my guide hit the #1 spot for my target keyword:

 As you might expect, comprehensive content tends to be MUCH longer than your average 400-word blog post.

 In fact, our Google ranking signals study found that the top 10 results for most keywords tended to be 1,447 words in length on average:

 Why does long content rank better?

-- Longer content helps give Google more information about the topic of that page (spider food).
+- Longer content helps give Google more information about the topic of that webpage.
 This makes them more confident that your page is a relevant result for that keyword.

-- A piece of long content is usually more in-depth than a 300-word blog post on the same topic.
-That means long articles are going to answer the searcher’s query better than short pieces of content.
+- As I mentioned earlier, long-form articles can cover A LOT more than a 300-word blog post on the same topic.
+This means long articles answer searchers’ queries better than short content.